-Aaron Acosta recently joined Investor Advocates for Social Justice as a Program Associate, where he will be supporting IASJ’s campaigns on labor rights, racial equity & immigrants’ rights, and peace & demilitarization.
+Aaron Acosta recently joined Investor Advocates for Social Justice.
+As a Senior Program Associate, he supports IASJ’s campaigns on labor rights, racial equity & immigrants’ rights, and peace & demilitarization.
 As a California attorney with years of international experience in Latin America at the intersection of transitional justice and business and human rights, Aaron brings with him a global perspective and a critical approach to fighting against corporate abuse and injustices committed against the marginalized and vulnerable.

 Aaron graduated from Azusa Pacific University with a B.A. in Business Administration.
 Subsequently, he earned his J.D. from UCLA School of Law and is a member of the State Bar of California.
 He is also fluent in Spanish.
 Contact Aaron at email@example.com.